Residential Burglary Law & Defense

 Defense to PC 459 & 460

-Defenses to residential burglary charges filed under PC 459, 460, or 460(a) include: insufficient evidence to prove that the defendant entered a home or residence with the intent to commit a felony or a theft, statute of limitations, necessity, mistake of fact, insanity, police misconduct which leads to the suppression of evidence, and more.
+Common defenses to first degree residential burglary include: insufficient evidence to prove that the defendant entered a home or residence with the intent to commit a felony or a theft, statute of limitations, necessity, mistake of fact, insanity, intoxication, illegal search and seizure, coerced confessions, alibi, self defense, defense of others, and more.

 Criminal Defense Attorneys